Merlin

 Weight: 6.5 oz

-• American Kestrels are slightly smaller and more delicate in appearance, with well defined facial markings, and a rusty, barred back.
-Kestrels will over when foraging, where as Merlins have a powerful, directional flight and do not hover.
+Similar Species: American Kestrels are slightly smaller and more delicate in appearance, with well-defined facial markings and a rusty, barred back.
+Kestrels will hover when foraging, whereas Merlins have a powerful, directional flight and do not hover.
+Sharp-shinned Hawks have rounded wings.

 Habitat: In Tennessee, found in open areas and along rivers.

-Diet: Mainly small and medium sized birds, mostly caught in the air.
+Diet: Mainly small and medium-sized birds, mostly caught in the air.

 Nesting and reproduction: There are no known nesting records for this species in Tennessee.